SiliconLabs/bluetooth_stack_features/system_and_performance/setting_custom_bt_address/readme.md

 Once you have written the custom address into the manufacturing token, do the following:

 1. Create a new **SoC-Empty** project.
+2. Install the **Legacy Advertising** component, if it is not yet installed (Bluetooth > Feature)
-2. Copy the attached app.c file replacing the existing `app.c`.
+3. Copy the attached app.c file replacing the existing `app.c`.
-3. Build and flash your project to your board.
+4. Build and flash your project to your board.